ibanjb/alea-iacta-est/README.md

 - This PoC was done in less than two days (just a couple of hours) so there are a lot of things to implement but, as an exercise and take a look about structure and code, will be fair enough
 - Responsive design.
 Was developed in a 13" Macbook Pro without any UI library so this feature is missing due time :(
 - Create the required unit tests for the components and redux objects.
-Right now, there are only two unit tests due lack of time.
+Right now, there are only two unit tests.
 Must be incresed to reach the required coverage
-- Complete the signIn-signUp flow to redirect to the example's page
+- Complete the signIn-signUp flow to redirect to the example's page and create an authentication flow too
 - Create private routes to throw a 403 error page if the users is not authenticated
 - Implement the 500 error page if the server throws an error (easy because we receive a 'failure' action)